Submodularity of the expected information gain in infinite-dimensional linear inverse problems

 For a positive self-adjoint trace-class operator $\K$ on $\M$, the \emph{Fredholm determinant}~\cite{Simon77,Simon05} of $\I+\K$ is given by

 where $\{\lambda_n\}_{n=1}^{\infty}$ are the eigenvalues of $\K$, counted with multiplicity.
-The Fredholm determinant can be defined for trace-class operators that are not necessarily self-adjoint.
-This is done via a construction involving exterior powers of Hilbert spaces; see~\cite{Simon77}.
-We also mention~\cite{BoydSnigireva19}, which considers both real and complex Hilbert spaces.
+The Fredholm determinant can also be defined for trace-class operators that are not necessarily self-adjoint.
+This is done via a construction involving exterior powers of Hilbert spaces~\cite{Simon77}.
+See also~\cite{BoydSnigireva19}, which considers both real and complex Hilbert spaces.